danielharrell/LectFall2015/Question.md

 is his point of view *my* point of view?
 Why is *his* lecture *mine*?
 Why is he *me*?

+Shift from someone else might have replaced me at the podium, to someone else might have erased me at podium.
+As if what needs to be explained is why I am someone rather than no one, and not simply why I am someone rather than someone else. be no one rather than someone.
 The answer doesn't explain why I'm the someone at the podium even if it explains why I'm not someone else.
 I seem to be distinguishing myself in these questions even from the